Evusma/Databricks_DE_associate/questions_databricks_DE_associate.md

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**
-A Delta Live Table pipeline includes two datasets defined using STREAMING LIVE TABLE.
+A lakeflow declarative pipeline includes two datasets defined using STREAMING LIVE TABLE.
 Three datasets are defined against Delta Lake table sources using LIVE TABLE.
 The table is configured to run in Development mode using the Triggered Pipeline Mode.

 Assuming previously unprocessed data exists and all definitions are valid, what is the expected outcome after clicking Start to update the pipeline?